 Silicone is a good choice because it is flexible in all kinds of weather and can withstand the vibrations of the air conditioner.

-Step Eight, Call Us About the cost for anything else you'd rather not do; evaporator, coil, rooftop units, etc.
+Step Eight, Contact Us About the cost for anything else you'd rather not do; evaporator, coil,

 |We'll use our bucket truck to put the